 I tried to sound like I had nothing to hide.
 "I was exploring the other side of the island.
+The hig house."

+the island.
 The big house."

 Knit Cap looked confused.
+"Which

-"Which big house?"
+big house?"

 "That wonky old heap in the forest," said Pitchfork.
 "Only a certified idiot would set foot in there.
 Place is witched, and a deathtrap to boot."

 Knit Cap squinted at me.
 "In the big house with who?"
-"Nobody," I said, and saw Dad give me a funny look.
+"Nobody," I said, and saw Dad give

+me a funny look.

 "Bollocks!
-I think you was with this one," said the man holding Worm.
+I think you was with this

 "I never killed any sheep!" cried Worm.

 "Shaddap!" the man roared.